Set up a Client account

 - Profile: This is where you select the user type.
 Admins have access to all admin options for your account and all users under that account.
 Team member accounts are used for collaboration without having access to admin options, and clients are entirely self-contained unless you specifically give them access to other users.
 You can restrict access to areas and features within the dashboard for users using permission groups.

 - Managed by: This is where you can set the specific user who is in charge (or managing) a specific user account.
 Using this option will put the user being "Managed by" another user into a grouping or "Hierarchy" with any other users also being "Managed by" that same user.

 - Maintain user hierarchy: If this setting is set to Yes, the system will use the defaults in terms of the account type (Admin, Team Member or Client) as well as who they are being "Managed by" to determine what other user accounts if any, that user should have access to.
 Unless you set a Client account to manage another account, they will only ever have access to their account by default.

-If for any reason you want to give client-specific access to another user account, set this option to No and then use the Has access to the option to select which user account(s) you want to give that client access to.
+If, for any reason, you want to give client-specific access to another user account, set this option to No and then use the Has access to option to select which user account(s) you want to give that client access to.